TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 {{< accordion title="Those who have held a specialized or interdisciplinary positions at a semiconductors, optoelectronics, information and communication, electronic circuit design, biotechnology/medical materials, precision machinery, transportation, systems integration, consultancy, or green energy company in the manufacturing sector or related technology services sectors, and have more than eight years of work experience in related fields." suffix="4." bottomless="true" >}}
 * Proof of work experience of for at least eight years in relevant fields.
 Please attach all of the following documents:

-  * Verification of domestic or foreign work experience in a relevant field for eight or more years.
+  * Verification of domestic or foreign work experience in a relevant field for eight or more years. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**

     Notes: